 If you have questions regarding the information in this email please contact Mary Chinnock Petroski, Chief Compliance Officer (petroskimj@unk.edu or phone 8400).

 Tentative Schedule

-The sequence of lessons, notes and reading assignments are listed.
-Date and sequence are tentative and subject to change by the instructor.
-Details for each assignment will be posted on Blackboard including due dates.
-An "\" indicates that students should focus on the physiological aspects of the chapter.
+Date, assignment, sequence and topic are tentative and subject to change by the instructor.
+Details for each assignment will be posted on the LMS (Canvas) including due dates.